-Complaint Management Software: Customer Complaint Handling for Regulated Industries
+Complaint Management Software for Regulated Industries

 A product complaint in a regulated industry is not a customer service event.
 It is a quality system event with regulatory consequences.
 A complaint about a medical device that malfunctioned in clinical use may require a Medical Device Report to the FDA within 30 days.
 A complaint about a drug product that caused an adverse reaction may require a MedWatch submission.
 A batch-level complaint may require a recall evaluation.
 A complaint that reveals a manufacturing defect requires investigation, root cause analysis, and a CAPA that addresses the quality system gap that allowed the defect to reach the customer.